Volume 23, Number 6 | June 28, 2024

 New listings include:

-• St. John Vianney High School (MO) – President
+• St. Vincent-St. Mary High School (OH) – President

-• St. Vincent-St. Mary High School (OH) – Asst.
-Principal, and Director of Advancement
+• St. Vincent-St. Mary High School (OH) – Director of Advancement

 Check Out More Marianist News